-Can I reheat your gluten free pizza bases in the oven?
+Can I reheat your gluten free garlic bread pizzas in the oven?

 Yes!
-This is the best way to do it, whether your gluten free pizza bases are chilled or frozen.
+This is the best way to do it, whether your gluten free garlic bread pizzas are chilled or frozen.
 Simply place them onto a baking sheet and pop them into the oven at 200C for 5 minutes from chilled or 200C for 10-12 minutes from frozen.